 A difficult question arises in choosing a name for the new baby for parents.
 The solution to this problem should be approached with all seriousness since a poorly chosen name can maim a child’s life.
 And until 18 years old he will not be able to change it with all his will.

 All names sound different, some sound very hard and dry, others sound soft and poetic.
+Names may be cultural such as selecting a traditionally French names or Welch names.
 From childhood, all people get used to the sound of their name and already identify themselves with it.
 The name becomes very special, but a part of the personality of its owner.

 Names.org has compiled an intriguing list of Disney character names and data related to girls and boys being born with corresponding names after movies hit theaters.
 In my mind, there is really no other explanation for the sudden trend in the name Vanellope.
 The girl’s name went from being statistically non-existent to spiking on the record significantly, just one year after the film Wreck-It Ralph debuted featuring a female character of the same name.
 Apparently, parents aren’t opposed to naming their children after lions, bears, or crustaceans either, given these beasts have great names of course.
 Names for animal characters in movies like The Lion King and Brother Bear also gained traction after audiences learned these names.